 5. Electrical tape is good for stroller tire repairs.

 Travel with electrical tape (or similar) to complete on-the-go stroller repairs.
 This tape saved the day when we had to tape our umbrella stroller tires back together.

 Bonus tip: if you want to have some wine on the plane but know you won’t have a bunch of uninterrupted time.
 Ask for it in the mini bottle with the cap still on.
 Then you can sip and cap while you deal with your little without worry of spills!

 When at the beach, we use a large bed sheet to replace beach towels.
+It’s one of the best baby travel hacks for the beach.
 It holds everything in place and is big enough for my little family.

 Follow @wingingitatmotherhood on Instagram!